layaramesh/Womens-Safety-App/README.md

 ### Demo Version
 This is a **demonstration application**.
 In this version:
-- SMS messages are logged to `sms_sent.log` instead of actually being sent
+- Phone calls are logged to `calls_made.log` instead of actually being sent
 - Location updates are logged to `shared_locations.log`
 - No actual data is transmitted